gbouras13/coatofarms/README.md

 coatofarms run --help
 ```

-coatofarms is a simple pipeline to conduct ONT 16S species level relative abundance quantification that essentially just wraps [Emu](https://gitlab.com/treangenlab/emu) for many samples, along with QC and visualisation using Krona plots.
-It leverages the embarassingly parallel power of HPC and Snakemake profiles.

-Downstream analysis (alpha diversities etc) not included.

 # Pipeline

-1. Long-read QC: filtlong to keep all reads between 1300 and 1700 bp and above a minimum Quality (these can be changed in the config file) (qc.smk).
+1. Long-read QC: filtlong to keep all reads between 1300 and 1700 bp and above a minimum quality (these can be changed in the config file) (qc.smk).
+    * You can specify any changes to config setting you like by passing your own with `--configfile`.
 2. Nanoplot QC for each input file (nanoplot.smk).
 3. Runs Emu on each sample and combine the output at the species level (emu.smk).
 4. Visualise the Emu output for each sample using Krona (krona.smk).

 # Input

 * coatofarms requires an input csv file with 2 columns
-* Each row is a sample
+* Each row is a sample.
 * Column 1 is the sample name, column 2 is the path to the long read ONT fastq file of 16S reads.
-* No headers
+* No headers in the file.

 e.g.

 sample1,sample1_long_read.fastq.gz
 sample2,sample2_long_read.fastq.gz

 # Usage